Marine Infantry of Azerbaijan

-The Marine Infantry Battalion (Dəniz Piyada Taburu) is a naval infantry military unit of the Republic of Azerbaijan.
+The Marine Infantry Battalion (Dəniz Piyada Taburu) is a marine corps of the Republic of Azerbaijan.
 It serves in combat operations an amphibious assault force of the Azerbaijani Navy.
 It is currently based in Zığ.
-It's polygon is on Wulf Island in the Bay of Baku.
+Its polygon is on Wulf Island in the Bay of Baku.

 Overview

-Due to a need for extra troops on the front lines of the First Nagorno-Karabakh War, a Marine Regiment was formed from the personnel of the naval and ground units of the Naval Forces.
-The regiment was sent on 19 April 1994 to the front in order to prevent an enemy offensive in the Aghdam, returning on 25 July upon the successful completion of its combat mission.
+Due to a need for extra troops on the front lines of the First Nagorno-Karabakh War, a Marine Battalion was formed from the personnel of the naval and ground units of the Naval Forces.
+The battalion was sent on 19 April 1994 to the front in order to prevent an enemy offensive in the Aghdam, returning on 25 July upon the successful completion of its combat mission.
 A United States Navy delegation visited Baku from 15 to 18 September 2009 to familiarize themselves with the service combat activities of the unit.
 Exchanges of marines have also been carried out with a number of foreign countries.